MatrixOrbital/Arduino-HelloWorld/README.md

 4. Main Loop of the program

 What you fill see on the screen on start

-Hello World!
+Line 1: Hello World!

-The ASCII is showing the ASCII/FONT table of the display starting at 0x30 which is ASCII “0”
+Line 2: The ASCII/FONT table of the display starting at 0x30 which is ASCII “0” to 0xFC

 <img src=Arduino-HelloWorld-800.jpg></img>